Christopher-Schulze/Torwell/docs/DOCUMENTATION.md

 - `get_isolated_circuit` manages multiple isolation tokens per domain, allowing several parallel circuits to the same hostname.
 - The settings modal in the Svelte UI offers a simple list of bridges the user can enable or disable.

+## 9. Accessibility Strategy

+Torwell84 adheres to WCAG 2.1 AA where possible.
+All interactive controls now include meaningful `aria-label` attributes, and modal dialogs shift keyboard focus to their close buttons upon opening.
+Text colors were updated to maintain sufficient contrast against the dark interface.
+These improvements help screen reader users and enable consistent keyboard navigation.